 Yoga can benefit anyone, but you have to fit the practice to each individual.

 Summer camps and day camps are always in search for fun activities to keep the children busy with.
-Yoga is perfect for this, and also a great way for the camp’s organisers to market their offerings to parents!
+Yoga is perfect for this, and also a great way for the camp’s organizers to market their offerings to parents!

 Focusing on making yoga social with lots of yoga games, breathing games and mindfulness games, help the kids experience community while playing and stretching in pairs and groups.